adankha/15-Puzzle-Algorithm-Comparisons/README.md

 ## Limitations:
 If a "difficult" board is passed in, none of these search algorithms will work.
 They will timeout after 15 seconds due to using up all the memory.
-The solution to this would be to use A-Star and create subsets of the Puzzle Board and break up the board into smaller components and have "smaller" goal states to fix this issue.
+The solution to this would be to use A-Star and create subsets of the Puzzle Board and break up the board into smaller components to have "smaller" goal states.
+This will fix this memory usage issue/limitations.
 This can easily be achievable once I have more time to work on it :)

 __*Output Example:*__